geoserver/geoserver/doc/en/user/source/data/database/teradata.rst

 GeoServer artifacts
 ~~~~~~~~~~~~~~~~~~~

 #.
-Download the Teradata extension from the `download page <http://geoserver.org/release/stable/>`_ that matches your version of GeoServer.
+Download the Teradata extension from the :website:`download page <download>` that matches your version of GeoServer: :download_extension:`teradata`

    The extension is listed at the bottom of the download page under :guilabel:`Extensions`.

    .. warning:: Make sure to match the version of the extension to the version of GeoServer!